jqueuniet/netbox-go/apiv4_1/docs/BriefIPAddress.md

 ### NewBriefIPAddress

-`func NewBriefIPAddress(id int32, url string, display string, family AggregateFamily, address string, ) *BriefIPAddress`
+`func NewBriefIPAddress(id int32, url string, family AggregateFamily, address string, ) *BriefIPAddress`

 NewBriefIPAddress instantiates a new BriefIPAddress object This constructor will assign default values to properties that have it defined,